-How is the Family Home assessed for an Individual entering Aged Residential Care?
+How is the Family Home assessed on entering Aged Residential Care?

-This is quite a complex question, and the answer in terms of both the impact on the Age pension and Aged care residential costs can depend on when an individual entered aged care.
+This is quite a complex question, and the treatment of the family home for both the Age pension and Aged care fees can depend on when an individual entered aged care.
 Asset and income tests apply in both areas, but differ slightly in terms of their treatment of the family home.

-Note in this context that an individual is considered is considered a "homeowner" if they have or their partner have:
+Note in this context that an individual is considered a "homeowner" if they or their partner have:

 - a right or interest in their principal home, and